-After purchasing Seven Marine in 2017, Volvo Penta announced it would cease production in 2020.
+After purchasing Seven Marine in 2017, Volvo Penta ceased production in 2020.

 Suzuki Outboard Motors

-This manufacturer’s line-up of four-stroke outboards ranges from 2.5 to 350 horsepower and includes two of the few twin-propeller outboard engines (the DF350A and the DF300B) on the market today.
+This manufacturer’s line-up of four-stroke outboards ranges from 2.5 to 350 horsepower and includes two of the few twin-propeller outboard engines (the DF350AMD and the DF300BMD) on the market today.
 Learn more about the history of Suzuki Marine and their outboards.